Nivarad/Phishing-Url-Detection/README.md

 First, we found an academic article which it's subject is to classify urls as phishing and benign by using nuerons network . we took some of the features that were talked about the project and decided to use those features combining classic machine learning algorithms to check those results , and from there to continue to explore our options to make the results even better.

-Unfortunatly the results were perfect score , so after talking to our mentor Amit Shtekel he adviced us to drop some of the features by looking for the cheapest features and by this we can make the ML algorithm much more realiable and fast in the industry standards and needs, and that's what we did
+Unfortunatly the results were perfect score , so after talking to our mentor Amit Shtekel he adviced us to drop some of the features by looking for the cheapest features and by this we can make the ML algorithm much more realiable and fast in the industry standards and needs, and that's what we did resulting yet another almost perfect-score , but now can be done much more faster and reliably .

 ## Installation